Ratio and proportion is such a hands on topic it deserves more than a lesson on recipes for spag bol and pancakes. So why not try out some cocktails!

 Given a sheet of A3 paper and a wax crayon students can make a ‘tessellation rub’ they need to find something outdoors which exhibits tessellation and then place their paper over it and rub with their crayon to produce a sort of relief image.
 Bricks, tiles, paving slabs, door panels and tyres all work really well for this.
 Back in the classroom they can again annotate this to explain the shapes, angles and why the tessellation works.

 These two activities can be run as a mini project in the same lesson with the focus being shape properties in real-life – get some nice display work going on!
+Get in touch @numberloving and check out our free and premium resources in our TES NumberLoving Store.

 This project involves measures, shape, construction, area, surface area, speed and averages, phew!